2025 in Oktagon MMA: Background

-The event was headlined by a Oktagon Women's Bantamweight Championship bout between current champion Cecilie Bolander and undefeated contender Lucia Szabová.
+The event was headlined by an Oktagon Women's Bantamweight Championship bout between current champion Cecilie Bolander and undefeated contender Lucia Szabová.

-A Oktagon Bantamweight Championship bout between Igor Severino and former Cage Warriors Bantamweight Champion Jack Cartwright was scheduled to serve as the featured bout of the preliminary card.
+An Oktagon Bantamweight Championship bout between Igor Severino and former Cage Warriors Bantamweight Champion Jack Cartwright was scheduled to serve as the featured bout of the preliminary card.
 They were originally scheduled to headline Oktagon 70 in last April, but Cartwright withdrew due to has suffered an injury.
 In turn, Cartwright withdrew once again due to has suffered an injury and was replaced by Elvis Batista da Silva.
 Subsequently, the bout was cancelled once again due to an injury, but though it isn’t clear which fighter couldn’t compete at this time.

 The quarterfinals of Oktagon Middleweight Tournament took place at this event.
 On July 9, it was reported that Vlasto Čepo withdrew from the event against Krzysztof Jotko due to injury and was replaced by Marek Mazúch, who scheduled to face Hojat Khajevand at this event.
-On August 2, Matěj Peňáz was forced to withdrew from the event against former interim Oktagon Middleweight Champion Piotr Wawrzyniak due to an infection of Staphylococcus and was replaced by Khajevand.
+On August 2, Matěj Peňáz was forced to withdraw from the event against former interim Oktagon Middleweight Champion Piotr Wawrzyniak due to an infection of Staphylococcus and was replaced by Khajevand.

 In addition, Jakub Tichota and Raphael Federico were scheduled at this event, but Tichota withdrew from the event due to health problems and was replaced by promotional newcomer Vojtěch Khol in a 152 pounds bout.